 How Many Users Are Impacted?

-To continuously assess the scale of Customer Journey Hijacking, Namogoo tracks infection rates year-round.
+To continuously assess the scale of Customer Journey Hijacking, Namogoo tracks hijacking rates year-round.

-Notably, the percentage of web sessions impacted by malware-driven ad injections during 2019’s final quarter was 12.7% higher than the 21.57% desktop infection rate reported in Q4 2018.
+Notably, the percentage of web sessions impacted by ad injections during 2019’s final quarter was 12.7% higher than the 21.57% desktop hijacking rate reported in Q4 2018.

 Industry Verticals Most Impacted

-Customer Journey Hijacking impacts all verticals since it is driven by digital malware running on the consumer’s web browser.
-Desktop visitors browsing subscription based services were most impacted in 2019, with 38% being subjected to invasive ad injections.
+Customer Journey Hijacking impacts all verticals since it is driven by adware running on the consumer’s web browser.
+Desktop visitors browsing subscription-based services were most impacted in 2019, with 38% being subjected to invasive ad injections.
 A leading 28.54% of mobile visits to online marketplaces were disrupted by Customer Journey Hijacking.